 Get The Scoop from the Pumpkin Patch

 And, most of these working farms are so big you don’t have to worry about social distancing.
-You should bring your mask along anyway.
 At some point you will have to pay for the pumpkins you’re going to take home.
 That puts you close to the person who checks you out.
+You might want to bring a mask if you’re not vaccinated.
 Okay, I’m here.
 I’ve gotta interview people.

 One mom I met told said, “If your kids don’t explore the outdoors very often, this is a great way for them to discover nature.
 Seeing how pumpkins grow out of the ground and are attached to vines is very educational.
 It helps them understand that pumpkins don’t just show up at the grocery store automatically.”

 I can already see for myself that this is one place where children can run around and discover things for themselves.
 That’s really important.
 I know I like to find those unexpected, special, moments.
 For instance, take a look at this shot I got.
 Do you see the colors of that butterfly next to the pumpkin?
 Being out on the farm you can just be amazed at Mother Nature.
 I think this kind of stuff is really cool!